ronilaukkarinen/spotify-my-station/README.md

    0 * * * * cd /home/rolle/spotify-my-station && /home/rolle/spotify-my-station/venv/bin/python spotify-my-station.py >> /dev/null 2>&1
    ```

-## Configuration
+## ⚙️ Configuration

 The script can be configured through environment variables in the `.env` file:

-- `NUMBER_OF_TRACKS`: Number of tracks to add to the playlist (default: 100)
+- 🔢 `NUMBER_OF_TRACKS`: Number of tracks to add to the playlist (default: 100)
-- `LOG_FILE`: Path to the log file
+- 📄 `LOG_FILE`: Path to the log file

-## Logging
+## 📝 Logging

 The script logs all operations to both the console and a log file.
 Check the log file for detailed information about:
-- Authentication status
+- 🔐 Authentication status
-- Number of tracks processed
+- 📊 Number of tracks processed
-- Tracks not found on Spotify
+- ❌ Tracks not found on Spotify
-- Error messages
+- 🚨 Error messages

-## Troubleshooting
+## 🔧 Troubleshooting

-1. **Authentication Issues**: Make sure your API credentials are correct in the `.env` file
+1. **🔑 Authentication Issues**: Make sure your API credentials are correct in the `.env` file
-2. **Playlist Not Updating**: Verify the playlist ID and ensure your Spotify app has the correct permissions
+2. **📝 Playlist Not Updating**: Verify the playlist ID and ensure your Spotify app has the correct permissions
-3. **Tracks Not Found**: Some Last.fm tracks might not be available on Spotify
+3. **🎵 Tracks Not Found**: Some Last.fm tracks might not be available on Spotify
-4. **Permission Errors**: Ensure the script has write permissions for the log file location
+4. **📁 Permission Errors**: Ensure the script has write permissions for the log file location

-## License
+## 📄 License

 This project is open source and available under the MIT License.